KeithJackal/z2h-zif-flex/README.md

 > **UNTESTED!** The prototype cables have not arrived and therefore the design is UNTESTED.
 Any changes will be uploaded so keep an eye out!
+> NOTE!!
+SCHEMATIC HAS THE ZIF 40 PIN EDGE INVERTED!!
+BOARD DRAWING SHOULD BE CORRECT BUT IS UNTESTED.
+WILL BE UPDATED SOON.